MansMeg/IntroML/README.md

 In addition, the following material will also be included (note that you might need to access the material through the Uppsala University network):

+- Ruder (2016).
+An overview of gradient descent optimization algorithms. [online access](https://arxiv.org/abs/1609.04747)
-- Efron, B. (2020).
+- Efron (2020).
 Prediction, Estimation, and Attribution.
 Journal of the American Statistical Association, 115(530), 636-655. [online access](https://www.tandfonline.com/doi/full/10.1080/01621459.2020.1762613) *Note!* You need to be on the Uppsala University network to access the article.
 - Salganik, M. J. et al. Measuring the predictability of life outcomes with a scientific mass collaboration.
 Proceedings of the National Academy of Sciences Apr 2020, 117 (15) 8398-8403; DOI: 10.1073/pnas.1915006117 [online access](https://www.pnas.org/content/117/15/8398)
 - Precision and Recall at [Wikipedia](https://en.wikipedia.org/wiki/Precision_and_recall).
 - Kingma DP and Welling M. An Introduction to Variational Autoencoders, 2019. [online access](https://arxiv.org/pdf/1906.02691.pdf)